Ollivanders/dotfiles/README.md

 MesloGS NF might be required as well.
 For some terminals such as windows terminal or termintaor, configuration of this can be done in settings/preferences for the app and the font library specified.

+A useful guide for installation in different terminal applications: https://stackoverflow.com/questions/61160791/why-are-font-awesome-characters-not-rendered-or-replaced-on-my-terminal-shell

 ## Font not appearing in vscode

 add the following to settings.json